Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolo-refine-classes/index.md

   alt="comparison of the predictions from the pretrained and the refined model"/>
 </p>

-The four cars are detected identically by both models, down to the confidences, and the plate is detected at 0.95 by the refined one.
-This is the whole point of the approach, and it comes at the following cost:
+The cars are detected identically by both models, down to the confidences, and the plate is detected at 0.95 by the refined one.
+The refinement adds 2% more parameters to the model:

 | Model             | Parameters | GFLOPs |
 | ----------------- | ---------- | ------ |
 | YOLO11n           | 2,616,248  | 6.5    |
 | YOLO11n + 1 class | 2,669,886  | 6.7    |

-That is 2% more parameters for the added class.
 The branch width does not depend on the number of classes it refines, only the output convolution does, so tuning five classes in one session costs about the same as tuning one.
-What comes out is an ordinary checkpoint, and prediction, validation and export work as usual without the patched branch installed, i.e. you can install the official Ultralytics again and load this `.pt` file without an issue.
+At the end of the training, what you get is a normal checkpoint, and prediction, validation and export work as usual without the patched branch installed, i.e. you can install the official Ultralytics again and load this `.pt` file without an issue.
 This is unlike the old approach, where the modified repo had to stay installed for the loading to work.

 ## Adding classes in more than one session